 HISTORY OF ALS CARE PROJECT

-In 1990, Cazzolli began as a pioneer investigator of ALS patients using noninvasive (nasal / oral) breathing support to help them to live and breathe easier.
-Through the years, she consulted with hundreds of ALS families and healthcare providers on the options for care.
+In 1990 Cazzolli pioneered investigations of ALS patients using noninvasive breathing support to improve breathing and living.
+Through the years, Cazzolli consulted with hundreds of ALS families and healthcare providers on the options for care.
 To pursue the mission for achieving best patient outcomes, ALSCP was launched with the help of social worker, Joan C. Warren, MSW.